basp/linie/src/Genie/README.md

 > When implementing custom numeric types such as `EFloat` it is custom to have `T == U`.
 This means that the custom numeric type `T` provides its own `System.Math` equivalents.
 If you look at the `EFloat` class for example you'll notice it has a bunch of `static` methods that closely resemble the `Math` API.
 These are there so it can be used as both `T` and `U` - both a value and a provider of math operations.

-> The point here is that we need to somehow rewire these static calls into the `operator` and `Math` class in order to eventually support a unified interface.
-The last thing we want is to incur some runtime overhead.
-Even the .NET runtime does not optimize our calls we still want to make sure it will eventually.
-If we can be `static` that will definitely help since this all is going to be called in many tight loops.

-> The point is definitely not to make everything `static` so "it will go faster".
-It's ironic how people that think binary are the least suitable programmers.

 To make things more concrete, at the top of the `Operations<T>` class you'll find the following code:
 ```
 private static IDictionary<Type, Type> providers = new Dictionary<Type, Type>